stlzdev/stlzdev/README.md

 AI Engineer @ Sound of Earth<br>
 MEng Neuroengineering \\ BEng Artificial Intelligence & Neuroscience @ University of Pennsylvania <br>

-I'm an engineer and scientist interested in building disruptive technologies that create an impact on human lives, such as brain-computer interfaces, self-driving cars and scent teleportation.
+I'm an engineer and scientist interested in building disruptive technologies that create direct impact on human lives, such as brain-computer interfaces, self-driving cars and scent teleportation.
 I've led the development of seven technical projects into production-ready systems across industry, nonprofit and academia, and I bring five years of computational research experience in the neural mechanisms of memory consolidation and statistical learning.
 Outside of work, I enjoy reading philosophy, making videos and eating eggs.

 In my free time, I enjoy reading philosophy, making videos and eating eggs.